Zuzanaczm/Digital-electronics-1/Labs/03-vivado/readme.md

 [GitHub repository - 03_vivado](https://github.com/Zuzanaczm/Digital-electronics-1/tree/main/Labs/03-vivado)

 ## Part 1 - Table with connection of 16 slide switches and 16 LEDs on Nexys A7 board
+**Notice : LEDs are active-high = LEDs are switched with logic value 1

 **Switches** | **Pins** | **LEDs** | **Pins**
 ------------ | ---------- | -------| ------